 If there are no other visible signs of damage (except for paint that is beginning to fade), consider repainting your siding.
 Doing so will spruce up your façade just in time for the holidays.

 When preparing your home for the winter, it pays to seek help from Kroll Construction.
 We can replace your old units with energy-efficient windows in Detroit.
-We also install insulation for both attic and wall spaces, to keep you cool in summer and cozy during winter.

 Ask us about our wide range of home improvement services.
 Call us today at (888) 338-6340 to schedule a free estimate.